 At the state level, ISS protects children’s rights through the basis of UN Convention of the Rights of the Child and the Hague Convention, and continually does advocacy work at different countries.

-At present, ISS headquarters is in Geneva, and there are 15 different ISS branches, 4 officially affiliated groups, and correspondents in more than 120 countries.
-In total, ISS network spans to 140 countries (as of April 2015).
+At present, ISS headquarters is in Geneva, and there are 40 different ISS branches and interim in more than 120 countries.
+In total, ISS network spans to 160 countries (as of April 2023).

 (From ISS headquarters "Global Network")